KiranVarma147/To-Do-list/README.md

 2. Download/clone the repo, and access the path using cmd.
 3. Command to start the React-project: "npm start"

+Note: Uploaded the dir wihtout node_modules.
+However, when the project starts running, the dependencies are installed.

    Below are some useful snapshots: